darrenburns/darren.codes/content/posts/textual-copy-paste/index.md

     app.run()
 ```

-If you run the app and select some text using the mouse or by holding shift and moving the cursor, you'll see a toast popup indicating that the text has been copied.
+If you run the app and select some text using the mouse or by holding shift and moving the cursor, you'll see a toast popup indicating that the text was copied.

 Switch over to another application and try pasting to confirm that it works.